kevinruscoe/tailwind-boilerplate/readme.md

-# A 'simple' starting point for TailWind.
+# A tailwind 2 boilerplate

 `npm i` (or `yarn install`) then: